 Immigration regulations require an English speaking UK Guardian to be nominated if the Parent/Guardian of a student under the age of 18 resides outside of the UK.
 The UK Guardian should be someone who can be contacted quickly in an emergency situation and cannot be a staff member or a registered student at Keele University.
 The role will cease on the student’s 18th birthday.

 If you do not know someone in the UK who can act as a UK Guardian then this service can be hired from a Guardianship Organisation.
 Details of these organisations can be found on the following web site: www.aegisuk.net

 Students who have not attained the age of 18 can have their refusal to receive medical treatment overridden by parents and hence, emergency contact details must be provided by students or parents prior to the student’s arrival at the University.
 However, please note that a child from the age of 16 is entitled to consent to medical treatment, and that such consent cannot be overruled by parents.

 It is the University’s usual policy to deal with students and not with parents; this approach will also apply to students who are under the age of 18 years.
-Although those under 18 are regarded as children under UK law, they still have the legal right under the Data Protection Act (1998) for information about them not to be disclosed without their explicit consent.
+Although those under 18 are regarded as children under UK law, they still have the legal right under GDPR (2018) for information about them not to be disclosed without their explicit consent.
 This means that the University is not able to give information to parents regarding the student’s progress, results or any other personal circumstance unless the student has given specific consent.